-As a workshop attendee, the best part for me is those hands-on labs where I get to get my hands dirty on everything I’ve been learning and discussion about.
+As a workshop attendee, the best part for me is those hands-on labs where I get to get my hands dirty on everything I’ve been learning and discussing.
 I may get forget something I saw someone teaching technology through a demo, but I’ll rarely forget something I built myself in the hands-on lab sessions.
 That’s the impact hands-on labs have.

-In in-person sessions, trainers have the liberty to walk around the room, observe participant’s progress by sneaking into their screen’s and help them without delay if needed.
+In in-person sessions, trainers have the liberty to walk around the room, observe participants’ progress by sneaking into their screen’s and help them without delay if needed.
 That’s where virtual workshops become tough, it’s not easy to watch what your participants you are doing and helping them become a tedious job with 1:1 communications and screen share channels.
 It can easily get out of control if you’ve got a large crowd even if you’ve got proctors to help you.

 We at Cloud Labs are passionate to provide greater workshops experience to our trainers and students and try to bridge the gap between hands-on lab sessions in a classroom versus the virtual ones.
 Our lab’s platform includes native capabilities around progress tracking, effective distribution of labs, and provides the control in hands-on instructors to run the show through our self-service portal.
-Some of our newest capabilities include instructors to be able to shadow lab environments of multiple students at a time without interrupting any of the student’s lab experiences.
+Some of our newest capabilities include instructors being able to shadow lab environments of multiple students at a time without interrupting any of the student’s lab experiences.
 Learn more about virtual workshops through CloudLabs here

 Clear goals and teams

 It always helps to keep participants engaged and make them feel accomplished when we set goals and purpose before starting a session.
 Define the clear goals with expected outcomes and have the participants work and collaborate towards those.
-It helps if you divide them into teams and keep a team level leaderboard, the spirit of winning always helps in keeping people engaged and motivated.
+It helps if you divide them into teams and keep a team-level leaderboard, the spirit of winning always helps in keeping people engaged and motivated.
 It also ensures that no one’s left behind 🙂